yutanagano/sceptr/docs/index.rst

 ======

 **SCEPTR** (\ **S**\ imple **C**\ ontrastive **E**\ mbedding of the **P**\ rimary sequence of **T** cell **R**\ eceptors) is a small, fast, and performant TCR representation model that can be used for alignment-free downstream TCR and TCR repertoire analysis such as TCR clustering or classification.
-Our `manuscript (coming soon) <about:blank>`_ demonstrates SCEPTR's state-of-the-art performance (as of 2024) on downstream TCR specificity prediction.
+Our `preprint <https://arxiv.org/abs/2406.06397>`_ demonstrates SCEPTR's state-of-the-art performance (as of 2024) on downstream TCR specificity prediction.

 SCEPTR is a BERT-like transformer-based neural network implemented in `Pytorch <https://pytorch.org>`_.
 With the default model providing best-in-class performance with only 153,108 parameters (typical protein language models have tens or hundreds of millions), SCEPTR runs fast- even on a CPU!